nrlab-CRUK/INVAR2/docs/Parameters.md

 | MAXIMUM_FRAGMENT_LENGTH        | int  | 300                       | Maximum fragment length.                                  |
 | SMOOTHING                      | num  | 0.25                      | Smoothing function for size profile (width of smoothing). |
 | ONLY_WEIGH_MUTANTS             | bool | true                      | Only weigh ctDNA signal based on mutant fragments.        |

+`BAM_PATH` is a list of directories in which the BAM files can be found.
+It is handled very much like the _`PATH`_ environment variable one is familiar with if using Unix.
+It is a list of directory paths separated by a colon (semicolon in Windows).
+Each directory is examined in turn to try to find each BAM file listed in the layout file; the first directory in which the file appears is used for the full path to the file for the pipeline.
+Thus one can specify more than one directory to look for BAM files in.
+The pipeline will halt with an error if a file cannot be found in any of the directories given by `BAM_PATH`.